SSSD/sssd.io/src/contrib/mmap_cache.rst

 How the data is organized
 -------------------------

-Currently there are three different kind of data elements
+Currently there are four different kind of data elements

 passwd
     User data defined by ``struct passwd``, see ``man getpwnam`` for details